mayankj31/codespaces-project-template-js/README.md

 # React Portfolio Website
 ## 🌟 Overview
-Welcome to my Portfolio Website, a project I developed with the help of a GitHub template to build a modern JavaScript personal portfolio frontend using the React framework.
+Welcome to my Portfolio Website, a project I developed using the React framework.
 This site is designed to showcase my personal brand, projects, and accomplishments as a software developer.

 Through this project, I aimed to create a responsive and dynamic platform where visitors can easily navigate through my work, learn about my background, and connect with me via social media links.
 I hope you find the site informative and enjoyable to explore!

 ## ✨ Features

--> GitHub Template Integration: This project was kickstarted with a pre-built GitHub template, providing a structured foundation for building a personal portfolio in React.

 -> Responsive Design: The portfolio is optimized for viewing on all devices, from desktop to mobile, ensuring a seamless user experience.